mrvladus/Errands/README.md

 # List

 Focus on your tasks.
 Todo application for those who prefer simplicity.
-Add new todo's, remove comleted, nothing more.
+Add new tasks and sub-tasks, remove comleted.

 ## Screenshots
 <a href="./screenshots/light.png"><img src="./screenshots/light.png" height="300"></a>